top of page

 How Lien Avoidance Works

 Sarah owns a home worth $200,000 with a $180,000 mortgage.
 She has a $20,000 homestead exemption available in her state.
 A creditor places a $10,000 judgment lien on the home.
 Because the lien “eats into” Sarah’s exemption, she can file a motion to avoid the lien.
 If successful, the lien is stripped away, leaving her home free of the creditor’s claim.
+This example illustrates how lien avoidance can significantly impact your financial situation.

 Why It Matters